The formula for power is not the same as the formula for work. The

 However, your wife can carry the same load to the third floor in 6 minutes.

-Then, your wife is more "powerful" than you.
+Then, your wife is more "powerful" than you because it takes her less time to do the same amount of work.
 Get off the sofa and go to the gym!

 Take a look at the formula for power again.
 To get the power, whatever

 the work is, divide by the time it takes to perform the task.
 Say for